Caesar-github/mpv/DOCS/man/vf.rst

     ``<fmt>``
         Format name, e.g. rgb15, bgr24, 420p, etc. (default: don't change).
-    ``<outfmt>``
-        Format name that should be substituted for the output.
-If they do not have the same bytes per pixel and chroma subsampling, it will fail.

     ``<colormatrix>``
         Controls the YUV to RGB color space conversion when playing video.
 There are various standards.
 Normally, BT.601 should be used for SD video, and